-The mountain named Mount Royal is also where the Mount Royal Park is located.
+The mountain named Mount Royal is also where Mount Royal Park is located.
 The huge green space can help people connect more with nature, especially during snow season.
-It features short ski slope and cross-country skiing trails among others.
+It features short ski slope and cross-country skiing trails, among others.

-As the winter season in the area brings much chill (and sometimes, ice, too), people have also learned to embrace the climate by making it look more fun.
-During winter, many festivals are being held like Nuit Blanche and Igloofest.
+As the winter season in the area brings much chill (and sometimes ice, too), people have also learned to embrace the climate by making it look more fun.
+During winter, many festivals are held like Nuit Blanche and Igloofest.

 - Montreal is known for a variety of festivities

-As the city is brimming with much festivities, winter is not the only time when people take pleasure in such vibrant occasion.
-Name a season, name an art form — Montreal has a celebration for it.
+As the city is brimming with much festivities, winter is not the only time when people take pleasure in such a vibrant occasion.
+Name a season, name an art form — Montreal celebrates it.

 There’s the L’International des Feux Loto-Québec, a world-renowned fire competition; the Just For Laughs, a summer highlight; the top-notch North American music fest — the Festival International de Jazz de Montréal; the Grand Prix du Canada for car-racing enthusiast; and the prestigious Montreal World Film Festival.